-- Ability to explain information to non-profit societies and other external contacts
+- Ability to relay information to non-profit societies and other external contacts in a professional manner

 - Ability to establish and maintain relationships with internal and external stakeholders demonstrating tact, courtesy and patience; ability to adjust communication style as required to probe and assess issues.

 - Ability to work independently and as part of a team, in a fast paced, deadline-oriented environment.